 - Unit : Variation 2 – development exercises and Variation 2

 To promote a sense of achievement and progression, students will be awarded a certificate for completing each unit, while those successfully completing all three units will achieve a qualification at the corresponding level.

-The marking criteria includes an emphasis on the music and performance criteria, maximising opportunities for all to succeed.
 Female students can decide whether or not to dance en pointe, giving greater flexibility in how the work is approached and executed.

 What did the trials show?

 There was a fantastic response from volunteers to trial the new work as it was being developed (over 300 responses from teachers worldwide).
 In total, 150 teachers from 28 countries have been involved, and the feedback has been constructive and overwhelmingly positive.
 ‘Creative’, ‘challenging’ and ‘inspiring’ were among the commonly held views.
 This feedback has led to much greater definition of the target audience and the levels at which the material is pitched.

 The social, health and wellbeing benefits of dance are well documented across all age groups.
 Along with increasing the accessibility of dance for all, the modular structure of Discovering Repertoire offers an inclusive and flexible opportunity suitable for a wide range of abilities and ages – but most importantly it will make real the aspiration of many to dance classic ballets such as Giselle and Swan Lake.